A BOLTON showman has been cleared of attempting to injure a group of men who had been involved in a pub row with his son.

 But a week later Hill told police that he had been driving his son’s vehicle that night.

-He admitted in court that, after reaching the Farmers Arms and being unable to find his son, he had driven back along Radcliffe Road to where the group of men he assumed had been involved in the fight were.
+He admitted in court that, after reaching the Farmers Arms and being unable to find his son, he had driven back along Radcliffe Road to where the group of men he assumed had been involved in the

 But breaking down in tears he told the jury that as he pulled alongside the group they attacked the Toyota Hilux, surrounding it, kicking the door and standing on the running boards.